trdunsworth/DECCreport3/report_base.docx.md

 | **Longdash Green** | NENA 0:15 Standard     |
 | **Longdash Purple** | NFPA 0:20 Standard     |

 These show that the processing times for DECC are well within the NENA and NFPA guidelines.
-This is good operational data to show how well we are performing with repsect ot those guidelines.
+This is good operational data to show how well we are performing with respect to those guidelines.
 Over time, we can track these metrics to ensure that we continue to meet or exceed those standards.

 ## Discipline Analyses

 As discussed earlier, we can create additional subsets from this data to look at specific areas of interest.
-We will create several new datasets from this weekly set for futher analysis.
+We will create several new datasets from this weekly set for further analysis.
 The first will be a dataset that combines APD Priority 1 calls with AFD Priority 1 and 2 calls and evaluates those as emergency calls.
 We will also create specific datasets for law, fire, and EMS for specific analyses of the disciplines.
 We will also create datasets that identify calls that exceed certain parameters that have been defined from other reports.
 Finally, because we have been evaluating Cardiac Arrest calls for some time, we'll create and analyze that dataset.

 ::: {.cell}